shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Reesu finds a goblin named Shank, who is a competent fighter.
 In a drinking game, she finds out that Shank has some lethal vengeance to enact on Sui and Astalir.
 Fearing the worst, she superglued them both to the wall.

+===

+2023-11-04

+This chapter under construction.
+Please wait for the official completion announcement

+===

+Gra’s stomache rumbled as he stroked Astalir’s fur.
+He was cuddling with him in bed at the inn at Wind’s Crossing, along with Reesu and Gale.
+After the battle they had just fought, it was nice to spend some quality time with friends, even if those friends were fast asleep.

+Astalir’s fur was soft and fluffy for a deer.
+If there were things hidden in his fur, Gra didn’t feel it.
+Astalir’s muscles twitched as he pet his back, and he gave a little snort.

+Gra’s stomache rumbled.
+He could eat a whole deer right now.
+No, not a deer.
+Well, at least not *this* deer.
+Gra sat up in bed.

+“Something wrong?”
+Reesu laid on the other side of the bed, holding Gale on her chest.
+Her hands were at her side, but Gale’s fur still moved as if he was getting pets.

+“I’m just hungry, is all.”

+“I think I have some meat in the bag…”

+“Is it human flesh?”

+“Only the very best.”

+“I’ll pass.”
+Gra stood up and got his adventuring gear on.

+“Are you going to breakfast?
+It’s not even dawn yet.”

+“I gotta go and… sharpen my weapons.”

+“Well I’ll come with you then.”

+“No, I’ve got to go alone.
+I’ll be gone all day probably, and I’ll be going into the woods.”

+“But it’s dangerous to go alone!”
+Reesu held out Gale.
+“Here, take this.”

+Gale woke up.
+“What?
+Huh?”

+“You want to come with me on a—” Gra looked at Astalir to make sure he was asleep.
+“A hunting trip?”

+“This one will help you.”
+Gale’s stomache also rumbled.
+“This one hungry.”

+“Come on buddy, let’s go.”
+Gra picked up Gale and put him on his shoulders.

+In the dining room, Gra and Gale found Sui.

+“Can’t sleep either?”
+Gra asked.

+“No, not really.”
+Sui poured a vile of acid into a mug of ale and downed it all in one gulp.
+“Where you going?”

+“Hunting.
+Wanna come?”

+Sui shrugged.
+“Ok.”
+He downed one more shot and then readied his bow and arrow.

+“Where deer?”
+Gale asked.

+“Astalir’s not coming with us.
+I don’t think he’d enjoy it.”

+“He’s probably not good at hunting anyway.”
+Sui followed Gra out of the tavern.
+“At least nowhere near as good as me.”

+“You sure?”

+“Yeah, I’m the best hunter in the party.”

+“That sounds like a challenge.”

+“I bet you 10 breakfasts that I can shoot more prey than you.”

+“Ha!”
+Gra chuckled.
+“And loser has to cook those breakfasts.”

+“Deal.”
+Sui shook hands with Gra as they left the village.
+“I know you think you got this in the bag, what with you hunting for the kobolds and all, but I’m quite the experienced hunter myself.”

+“Oh yeah, the kobolds.
+I wonder how they’re doing.”

+“Probably hanging on to every moment waiting for my return.”

+Gra rolled his eyes.
+He pulled out his bow and shot a rabbit straight in the head.
+“First one down for me.”

+“Gra one, Sui zero!”
+Gale cheered.

+===

 # ( 17 ) Act 2 Chapter 2

 *SPPPLUUURT*